nipy/nibabel/doc/source/devel/add_test_data.rst

 Adding the file to ``nibabel/tests/data``
 *****************************************

-If the file is less then about 50K compressed, and the license is open, then you might want to commit the file under ``nibabel/tests/data``.
+If the file is less than about 50K compressed, and the license is open, then you might want to commit the file under ``nibabel/tests/data``.

 Put the license for any new files in the COPYING file at the top level of the